andrew/ultimate-awesome/README.md

 - [awesome-elementor](https://github.com/lukecav/awesome-elementor) - A collection of third party add-ons for the Elementor page builder plugin.
 - [awesome-js-posts](https://github.com/palashmon/awesome-js-posts) - A curated list of the latest posts, blogs and repositories related to JavaScript.
 - [Awesome_Satellite_Benchmark_Datasets](https://github.com/Seyed-Ali-Ahmadi/Awesome_Satellite_Benchmark_Datasets) - Supplementary material for our paper "THERE IS NO DATA LIKE MORE DATA" is provided.
+- [Awesome-Information-Bottleneck](https://github.com/ZIYU-DEEP/Awesome-Information-Bottleneck) - This is a curated list for Information Bottleneck Principle, in memory of Professor Naftali Tishby.
 - [awesome-exploration-rl](https://github.com/opendilab/awesome-exploration-rl) - A curated list of awesome exploration RL resources (continually updated).
 - [awesome-svelte](https://github.com/rocketlaunchr/awesome-svelte) - Awesome Svelte: Useful resources for developing Svelte applications.
 - [Awesome-Extensions](https://github.com/runningcheese/Awesome-Extensions) - Awesome Extensions for Chrome, Edge and Firefox.